 Emily Chase (All In Knots, Slow Growth Bloom) grew up on the move.
 She was born in New York, but has since lived in New Mexico, Oklahoma, and, most recently, Arkansas.
 Chase received her Bachelor of Fine Arts Degree in Painting from the University of Arkansas in 2013, graduating Summa Cum Laude.
 In April 2013 she was chosen as a recipient of the Windgate Fellowship Award, a $15,000 grant for graduating seniors working in a craft medium or process, as well as an award to study at Penland School of Craft.
 She has studied and traveled extensively in Europe, the United States, and Japan.
 Her work has been exhibited in New York, Arkansas, Oklahoma, Maryland and Tennessee, including a solo show of her work at Living Arts Tulsa in 2015.
 She attended a 10 week residency at St. Mary’s College of Maryland in early 2016, and in January moved to Tulsa as an incoming member of the Tulsa Artist Fellowship, a competitive one to three year residency program for 2017-2018.
 She currently works out of a studio in Tulsa, Oklahoma.
 Her recent work focuses on paper as a sculptural media, using it to explore her continuing interest in narrative, ideas about home, and the relationships between clothing and identity.
 Learn more at emilychaseart.com.

 Ellie Davies (Stars 12), born 1976, lives in Dorset and works in the forests of Southern England.
 She gained her MA in Photography from London College of Communication in 2008.
-In 2018 Davies' held solo exhibitions at A.galerie Brussels and Patricia Armocida Gallery in Milan.
-Her work was exhibited for the first time in India at Gallery 1AQ in New Delhi as part of India Arch Dialogue 2018: Moments in Architecture in early 2018 Recent solo exhibitions also include Into the Woods at Roe Valley Arts in Northern Ireland in 2017 and at Crane Kalman Gallery in London in 2016.
+In 2018 Davies held solo exhibitions at A.galerie Brussels and Patricia Armocida Gallery in Milan.
+Her work was exhibited for the first time in India at Gallery 1AQ in New Delhi as part of India Arch Dialogue 2018: Moments in Architecture in early 2018.
+Recent solo exhibitions also include Into the Woods at Roe Valley Arts in Northern Ireland in 2017 and at Crane Kalman Gallery in London in 2016.
 Stars 8 was selected Fine Art Single Image Winner in the Magnum Photography Awards in 2017.
-Davies was also a Selected Winner in AI-AP’s American Photography 33 (2017), The Celeste Prize 2017, and Landscape Winner in PDN’s The Curator Awards 2016.
+Davies was also a Selected Winner in AI-AP’s American Photography 33 (2017), The Celeste Prize 2017, and Landscape Winner in PDN’s Curator Awards 2016.
 Interviews and photo features include BBC Radio 3, National Geographic, Lens Culture, The Guardian, and Gardens Illustrated.
-Recent publications Le Magiciennes de la Terre: L’art et la Nature au Feminin by Virginie Luc published by Les Editions Ulmer Paris in 2017 and Matter and Desire published by Chelsea Green, Vermont USA, in 2017.
-Davies' work is held in private collections in the UK, the US, Central and Eastern Europe, South Korea, Hong Kong, Russia and The United Arab Emirates.
+Recent publications include Le Magiciennes de la Terre: L’art et la Nature au Feminin by Virginie Luc (Les Editions Ulmer, Paris, 2017) and Matter and Desire (Chelsea Green, Vermont, USA, 2017).
+Davies' work is held in private collections in the UK, the US, Central and Eastern Europe, South Korea, Hong Kong, Russia, and The United Arab Emirates.
 Learn more at elliedavies.co.uk.

 Sara Pedigo (Hold Up, When Midnight Chimes) grew up in the American South.
 She received her MFA in Painting from the University of Massachusetts, Amherst, in 2007.
 She is currently an Associate Professor in Fine Art at Flagler College located in Saint Augustine, Florida, her undergraduate alma mater.
 Pedigo has exhibited nationally, with solo exhibitions at Furman University, Greenville, South Carolina, College of Southern Nevada, North Las Vegas, Nevada, Wynn Bone Gallery in Annapolis, Maryland, and Barton College, Wilson, North Carolina.
 Group exhibitions include the Cue Foundation, First Street Gallery, and Blue Mountain Gallery in New York City, Manifest Gallery in Cincinnati, and the Naples Art Museum in Naples, Florida.
 In 2006, she was included in the Outwin Boochever Portrait Competition at the Smithsonian National Portrait Gallery in Washington DC, and received a Joan Mitchell Foundation MFA Grant.
 Learn more at sarapedigo.com.